nxame/awesome/README.md

 - [GoogleChrome/accessibility-developer-tools](https://github.com/GoogleChrome/accessibility-developer-tools) - This is a library of accessibility-related testing and utility code.
 - [Leaflet/Leaflet](https://github.com/Leaflet/Leaflet) - 🍃 JavaScript library for mobile-friendly interactive maps 🇺🇦
 - [Maximization/nodejs-toolbox-catalog](https://github.com/Maximization/nodejs-toolbox-catalog) - Catalog of categories and libraries for Node.js Toolbox
 - [PaulleDemon/PyUIBuilder](https://github.com/PaulleDemon/PyUIBuilder) - Python GUI builder.
-GUI builder for Tkinter, CustomTkinter, Kivy and PySide (upcoming)
+GUI builder for Tkinter, CustomTkinter, Kivy(upcoming) and PySide
 - [QuickBase/babel-plugin-styled-components-css-namespace](https://github.com/QuickBase/babel-plugin-styled-components-css-namespace) - A babel plugin to add css namespaces (and increase specificity) of styled-component classes.
 - [SortableJS/Sortable](https://github.com/SortableJS/Sortable) - Reorderable drag-and-drop lists for modern browsers and touch devices.
 No jQuery or framework required.
 - [Th3Wall/Fakeflix](https://github.com/Th3Wall/Fakeflix) - Not the usual clone that you can find on the web.